frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 The team processing entails:
 - retrieving all the team channels (both standard and private)
 - retrieving the channels folders
-- creating the "Recordings" folder inside the channels folders (if not already created)
+- creating the "Recordings" folder inside the channels folders (if not already created and CREATE_RECORDINGS_FOLDER application setting set to "true")
 - changing the permissions on the **Recordings** folders so that team members won't be able to download files stored into those folders

 This function logs processing outcome into an Azure storage table called **Log**.
 It logs at both teams and channels level.